-no independent existence apart from the academy."
-The argument of the two Smiths is that "religion" as a general category is merely a construct arising from the particular social and historical circumstances of the modern West, and were never conceptualized as distinguishable entities.
+"religion" as a general category and "religions" as specific cases are merely constructs arising from the particular social and historical circumstances of the modern West, and were never conceptualized as distinguishable entities.
 In Buddhist terminology, neither religion in general nor any specific religion has any "own-being" (svabhāva) or "self-nature" (zixing 自性) and so all statements about religion or religions are statements about nothing.
 To ask whether Confucianism is a religion is therefore wrongly put on both counts, in their view: there's no such thing as Confucianism and there's no such thing as religion.
 In W.C.
-Smith's oft-quoted remark, "the question 'Is Confucianism a religion?' is one that the West has never been able to answer, and China never able to ask" (because the modern Chinese word for religion, zongjiao 宗教, was not coined until the late 19th century -- a point to be discussed shortly).
+Smith's oft-quoted remark, "the question 'Is Confucianism a religion?' is one that the West has never been able to answer, and China never able to ask."
+Smith's last clause is an allusion to the fact that the modern Chinese word for religion, zongjiao 宗教, was not coined until the late 19th century, but the conclusions we draw from that fact need to be considered carefully.

-More recent scholars have stepped back from this brink of disciplinary self-destruction and have successfully refuted W.C.
-Smith's claim that the pre-modern absence of the modern Chinese word for "religion" prevented the Chinese from thinking about religion.
-Robert Campany, in a 2003 article in History of Religions, has shown that there are certainly Chinese terms, dating back to classical times, analogous to our various "isms."
+Recent scholars have successfully refuted W. C. Smith's claim that the pre-modern absence of the modern Chinese word for "religion" prevented the Chinese from thinking about religion.
+Robert Campany, for example, has argued that there are certainly Chinese terms, dating back to classical times, analogous to our various "isms."
 Chief among these have been dao 道, or "way, " in earlier periods and jiao 教, or "teaching, " in later periods (but considerably before western influence).
-The term sanjiao 三教, or "Three Teachings, " dating from the Tang dynasty, is clearly an indigenous term referring to three distinguishable things (Rujiao, Daojiao, Fojiao) belonging to one distinguishable category.
+The term sanjiao 三教, or "Three Teachings," dating from the Tang dynasty, is clearly an indigenous term referring to three distinguishable things (Rujiao, Daojiao, Fojiao) belonging to one distinguishable category.
 And for our purposes the fact that one of those things corresponds to what we call "Confucianism" and the other two to what we call "Buddhism" and "Daoism" is, of course, significant.
 Clearly Confucianism was playing in the same league as Buddhism and Daoism, so it must have been playing the same game (as Ninian Smart used to put it).